-Voiceless brings us to a rough area of Philadelphia where Jesse and Julia move for Jesse’s new job at a church.
+Voiceless brings us to a rough area of Philadelphia.
+Jesse and Julia move here for Jesse’s new job at a church.
 At first everything seems normal—they go to work, they do their jobs, they live their lives.
 But then something happens and we learn perhaps Jesse and Julia aren’t doing as well as we thought.

 Near the church is a women’s clinic, which performs abortions.
 Jesse feels compelled to visit and witnesses a protester outside the building.
 He watches the crowd yell insults and abuse at the protester and something changes inside Jesse.
 He visits the clinic more and more and finds himself in confrontations with clinic staff, pregnant teens, and passersby.
 The church doesn’t approve of Jesse’s apparent political swing.
 His wife can’t understand what has got into him.
 Jesse faces opposition on all sides yet continues visiting the clinic.

 Through the film you witness the struggle of a man who thought he had dealt with his past but must face it again.
 You see a man wrestle with his faith, violent tendencies, demons from his past, and unresolved trauma.
 You see a couple forced to face their issues, buried deep down.
-Through Voiceless you are taken on a journey where you learn to follow your gut even if it’s dangerous, stand up for what you believe even if no one stands with you, and to tell the truth even when you’re scared.
+Through Voiceless, embark on a journey.
+Learn to follow your gut even if it’s dangerous, stand up for what you believe even if no one stands with you and to tell the truth even when you’re scared.

 On the surface this is a faith-based movie with a pro-life slant but I think if you look deeper it is a movie challenging you to confront the things you’d rather avoid, to let yourself feel and hurt, and to be brave no matter what.